locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 A C++ class can hide or show methods and members to any other class, or to things that inherit from itself using the public, private and protected keywords:

-* public – can be seen by any code internal or external to the class
+* `public` – can be seen by any code internal or external to the class
-* private – can only be used by code internal to the class.
+* `private` – can only be used by code internal to the class.
 Not even subclasses can access these members
-* protected – can be used by code internal to the class and by subclasses.
+* `protected` – can be used by code internal to the class and by subclasses.

 A class may designate another function or class as a friend which has access to the private and protected members of a class.

 Rust makes things somewhat simpler.

-If you want something to access a member of a struct (including modifying it if its mutable), then mark it pub.
+If you want something to access a member of a struct (including modifying it if its mutable), then mark it `pub`.

 TODO example

-If you want something to be able to call a function on your struct you mark it pub.
+If you want something to be able to call a function on your struct you mark it `pub`.

 TODO example

-If you want a struct to be visible outside your module you mark it pub
+If you want a struct to be visible outside your module you mark it `pub`

 TODO example

-## Methods
+## Functions

-And then it has methods that you bind to the struct contained within an impl block:
+And then it has functions that you bind to the struct contained within an `impl` block:

 ```rust
 impl Shape {